iSpark-Classroom/.github/CONTRIBUTING.md

 ### Contributing

-To contribute to this org, the followinng standards must be followed:
+To contribute to this org, the following standards must be followed: